 Antigua is famous for its clear waters, so one of the ultimate things to do in Antigua is to kayak through the mangroves and then snorkel to admire the beautiful marine life.

 With such gorgeous waters, Antigua is a great location for water sports.
 Windsurfing and kite surfing are popular on the island.
 There are also some great diving spots.
 Needless to say, practicing water sports is one of the top things to do in Antigua.
 I would have loved to go diving during my Antigua holidays, especially after having tried it in the Maldives for the first time, but unfortunately I didn’t have time to do it.

 I had tried yoga only one ages ago, but when I saw it was on offer at my resort, I decided to give it another try.
 One of the nicest things to do in Antigua is learning the best Pranayama yoga practices, which helps relax the mind and the body.

 Chase the Race is one of the most fun things to do in Antigua during sailing week.
 Every day a beautiful catamaran sets to sail to follow the regatta, going on the open waters and offering passengers a wonderful experience at the seas, with plenty of opportunities to snorkel, and eat and drink on board.

-But… I admit I didn’t do this one, though my Antigua holidays were right during sailing week.
+But… I admit I didn’t do this one.
 Those who read my blog know that I love swimming, I love the ocean, I go diving, snorkeling and all.
 One thing I can’t do, though, is sailing.
 I have tried to sail in Panama and it didn’t go quite well.
 I thought I’d spare myself the suffering, and spare my friends (who went to Chase the Race) the worry of seeing me in agony for sea sickness.
 Those who went said it was an incredible experience, so I thought I’d share it with you.